kubeflow/pipelines/samples/tutorials/mnist/README.md

 how they combine in the form of a graph.
 The pipeline includes the definition of the inputs (parameters) required to run the pipeline and the inputs and outputs of each component.
 A pipeline component is a self-contained set of user code, packaged as a Docker image, that performs one step in the pipeline.
-For example, a component can be responsible for data preprocessing, data transformation, model training, and so on.
+For example, a component can be responsible for steps such as data preprocessing, data transformation, and model training.

 ## Content Overview:
 In this tutorial, we designed a series of notebooks to demonstrate how to interact with `Kubeflow Pipelines` through